-The Make Pretend is the indie rock project of NYC artist Jason Verlaine.
+The Make Pretend is an indie rock artist based in New York City.

-The Make Pretend brings together Verlaine’s songwriting and vocals in close collaboration with Matt Keating and Greg Wieczorek (Norah Jones, Joseph Arthur, Autumn Defense) to produce an infectious set of tunes driven by an indie spirit and a diverse sound that calls to mind influences such as The Smiths, R.E.M., and Lou Reed.
-The result is The Make Pretend’s debut album, FORTUNE FACTORY — a record that will at once jolt your body into motion and invite you to bed.
+Working in close collaboration with Matt Keating and Greg Wieczorek (Norah Jones, Joseph Arthur, Autumn Defense), FORTUNE FACTORY is an infectious set of tunes driven by an indie spirit and a diverse sound that calls to mind influences such as The Smiths, R.E.M., and Lou Reed.

-FORTUNE FACTORY retraces Verlaine’s New York City experience, creating an amalgam of snapshots in time viewed through a foggy lens crafted by Russian Tea Room trysts and Page Six wisdom.
+FORTUNE FACTORY is an amalgam of snapshots in time viewed through a foggy lens crafted by Russian Tea Room trysts and Page Six wisdom.
 The lead single and opening track, “Sorry I Let You Down,” opens with Verlaine looking into a mirror, lamenting, “I was living on an island half full of dreams / in a future that never came,” but the melancholic beginning builds to a soaring chorus of “down / down / down,” leaving Verlaine with a buoyancy that only comes from an accepted doorstep apology.

-From Verlaine’s twisted tale of unrequited love in “Welcome to the Circus” to the slow burning “Standing on the Moon,” the duality of dream chasing persists across the entire album, creating a moody soundscape that invites reflection while demanding a charge toward the future, not unlike the city itself.
-As Verlaine sings in the concluding words of the record, “New York… Yeah, Yeah.”
+From the twisted tale of unrequited love in “Welcome to the Circus” to the slow burning “Standing on the Moon,” the duality of dream chasing persists across the entire album, creating a moody soundscape that invites reflection while demanding a charge toward the future, not unlike the city itself.

 Live performance photos by Antun Zvonar